soup-bowl/opensimulator-docker/README.md

 At current, there doesn't appear to be an implemented and/or documented approach to managing the server from _outside_ the active TTY, and running `docker attach opensim` seems to produce a blank prompt.
 You can `exec` into the container or edit the bound configuration script and restart the server to make changes, but in some server instances you might need to intercept the prompt.

 This Docker image comes with `screen` built in, to allow you to access the administration prompt.
 This also seems to help prevent against Docker from accidentally destroying the image (currently investigating).
+As a result this leaves the Docker log unfortunately blank, but you can access the logfile at `/opt/opensim/bin/OpenSim.log`.

 You can access a controllable OpenSimulator administration prompt by running: